 Pick up your brushes and just hold them.
-The feel of a pencil or brush in itself is energizing.
+The very feel of a pencil or brush in hand will give you a lift.

 Squeeze the bristles.
 Touch the sides of your canvas.
 Run your hand over some drawing paper.
-Pay attention to the sensation in your hands and any ideas triggered.
+Notice the sensation in your hands and any ideas triggered.

 Guess what?
 You're working already even if you don't know it yet.

-Focus on one piece; turn the others to the wall.
-Put it up on the easel and just look at it without judging.
-Notice how the work feels more than how it looks.
+Focus on a single work in progress and turn the rest to the wall.
+Put it up on the easel without judging.
+Pay attention to the feel of the work more than the look.

 Found a problem?
 Wonderful!
 Now you've got something to do.

 Spend your first ten minutes on a minor issue.
 Move on to something more challenging, then something more challenging than that.

 Tackle your biggest challenge before mid-day, when you still have plenty of time left and your energy is at its peak.

 Because your biggest challenge is just that.
 You'll need strength - physical, mental, and psychological strength for this part.
 Don't leap in and conquer the world in your morning doldrums and don't wait until late-day exhaustion sets in.